 Rede Partners LLP (“Rede Partners”) is authorised and regulated by the Financial Conduct Authority in the United Kingdom.

-Rede Partners is represented in the U.S. by its partners and employees who are registered representatives of Growth capital Services Inc. (“GCS”), a limited purpose securities broker that distributes private placements offered under Regulation D. GCS is registered as an independent broker dealer under the Securities and Exchange Act of 1934 with the SEC, and is a member in good standing of FINRA and SIPC.
+Rede Partners (Americas) LLC is an SEC registered broker dealer under the Securities and Exchange Act of 1934 and a member in good standing of FINRA and SIPC.

 NOTICE TO CANADIAN INVESTORS

 Rede Partners is relying on the international dealer exemption pursuant to sections 8.18 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations in Alberta, British Columbia, Ontario, Quebec and Saskatchewan (collectively, the Jurisdictions).

 Further to relying on such exemption, we advise that: (i) Rede Partners is not registered in the Jurisdictions to act as a dealer; (ii) the address of the head office of Rede Partners is 110 Park Street, 3rd Floor, London W1K 6NX, United Kingdom; and (iii) all or substantially all of Rede Partner’s assets may be situated outside of Canada.
 For details of the appointed service agent in the relevant province please contact us at email@example.com.

 This website, including, without limitation, the information and documents herein (the “Contents”), is intended exclusively for professional clients as defined under the Markets in Financial Instruments Directive 2004/39/EC.
 This website and its Contents are made available exclusively for the educational purposes only.
 This website is not intended for any other use or purpose.